Bolivia Vaccination Requirements: What You Actually Need

 Malaria – Should You Worry?

 That said, if you’re off into the Amazon or planning to stay in mosquito-heavy areas, it’s a different story.
 A travel nurse will give you proper advice, but I just went heavy on the DEET & long sleeves when I hit Rurrenabaque.
+Malaria’s mainly a thing in Bolivia’s lowland departments – think Beni, Pando, or parts of Santa Cruz if you’re deep rural.

 If you’re not sure how wild Bolivia’s weather actually gets across regions, I’ve written about how the climate shifts depending on Bolivia’s altitudes & seasons – worth a look if you’re trying to plan what time of year to go.